coq/roadmaps/text/roadmap-8.8.md

 - [ ] Review mod\_subst (Pierre Letouzey)

 - [ ] Separation of section and goal contexts (Hugo Herbelin)

-- [ ] Primitive projections API (Matthieu Sozeau)

-  The idea is to do a pass of cleanup on the declaration of prim projs and their representation in the kernel, to see if we can move the compatibility-related hacks higher in the system.

-  Status: no time to look at this now.
-Help wanted.

 - [X] Remove state from futures (Emilio J. Gallego)